 Here’s a special name (and some little-known black history!) in honor of Martin Luther King Jr. Day.

-Dorie has been on the SSA’s baby name list since the 1910s as a girl name, but it suddenly popped up as a boy name in 1942:
+Dorie has been in the U.S. baby name data since the 1910s as a girl name, but it suddenly popped up as a boy name in 1942:

 - 1945: unlisted

 - 1942: 12 baby boys named Dorie [debut]

 - 1941: unlisted